-Tristan B Willis is a playwright, administrator, graphic designer, and game creator interested in queer, trans work and the intersection of theatre and games - including making meaningful, interactive experiences for audiences.
-As a former resident of the Orchard Project’s Liveness Lab and participant in CultureHub's Writing for Electronic Formats, they discussed and cultivated new ways of presenting theatrical work in digital spaces.
-Tristan has coordinated the theatre Washington Mentoring Program since 2018 and currently works with Young Playwrights’ Theater.
-They are a member of the Playwrights' Center and Freelancer’s Union.
+Tristan B Willis (they/them) is a DC-based playwright and game creator interested in trans and queer work and the intersection of theatre and games - including making meaningful, interactive experiences for audiences.
+As a former resident of the Orchard Project’s Liveness Lab and CultureHub’s Writing for Electronic Formats, Tristan discussed and cultivated new ways of presenting theatrical work in digital and distanced spaces.
+In early 2023, Tristan wrote, performed, and streamed “in a way that matters,” developed as part of The Kennedy Center’s Local Theatre Residency at the REACH.

 Newsletter, for in progress scenes from plays and games, musings on process, and unfettered dragging of terrible submission opportunities: feelingfickle.substack.com/welcome

 Two actors meet onstage and flip a coin to decide who plays which character in this performance.
 One takes on the role of Boris Lermontov, the boisterous and boastful impresario of a popular ballet company, while the other plays his employee Noa, an unappreciated dancer who’s been tasked with serving dinner to Lermontov and his guest (that’s you, the audience).

 The façade of the dinner party quickly starts to crumble as tensions rise between impresario and dancer, revealing the faulty hierarchical structures inherent to such working relationships.
 As the actor playing Lermontov tries to show the effects of such power imbalances can be solved with the Right Person in the role of impresario, they fall further and further into a trap they’ve created for themself.

 Over three nights and three dreams a non-binary person explores their relationship with their body, their family, and their desire to escape from the internal and external conflicts surrounding them.

 The first night they dream of turning into a tornado and destroying their hometown.